-Note: Monthly sum of trade in ASX quarterly products between 1/1/2018 - 31/5/2019.
+Note: Monthly sum of trade in ASX quarterly products between 1/1/2018 - 31/8/2019.
 Excludes a small quantity of trades for Q2 2018 products (equivalent to 0.4TJ/day).

-In the scale of the DWGM, which has daily consumption of around 645TJ, 15 this emerging derivative trading makes up around three per cent of demand, 16 which could either be a sign that the Victorian gas futures are maturing or could be a temporary change.
+In the scale of the DWGM, which has daily consumption of around 663TJ, this emerging derivative trading makes up around two to five per cent of demand, 16 which could either be a sign that the Victorian gas futures are maturing or could be a temporary change.
 Open interest in the market has also increased considerably, and the bid-ask spreads have notably reduced.17

-In-Pipe trading points
+In-pipe trading points

-APA operates linepack trading markets through its In-Pipe Trade service for the trade of gas received or stored on its pipelines outside the DTS, for example the Culcairn Trade Point Delivery Stream located at the connection point with the DTS.18 The service allows a buyer
+APA operates linepack trading markets through its in-pipe trade service for the trade of gas received or stored on its pipelines outside the DTS, for example the Culcairn Trade Point Delivery Stream located at the connection point with the DTS.
+The service allows a buyer

-15 Estimated withdrawals calculated as average daily withdrawals for 12 months to 11/2/2019 based on AEMO data.
+Estimated withdrawals calculated as average daily withdrawals for 12 months to 12/9/2019 based on AEMO data.

+This estimate is calculated by the total amount of gas traded through ASX contracts as a proportion of total DWGM withdrawals for Q1 2019 and Q2 2019.
 The first contract with significant trade was 2019 Q1, assuming demand in Q1 2019 is similar to Q1 2018, traded quarterlies and strips make up around 3.6 per cent of demand.